Re-Thinking Inverse Graphics With Large Language Models

 Through our investigation, we demonstrated the ability of LLMs to facilitate inverse-graphics tasks across a variety of domain shifts, albeit within controlled settings.
 In designing targeted evaluations to analyze the model's generalization ability, our goal was to lay the groundwork necessary for future advancements.
 However, scaling up these models to metrically reconstruct complex real-world scenes will undoubtedly pose additional challenges.

 The primary limitation of our approach lies in that its expressiveness is constrained by the expressiveness of the training-data-generation framework.
 We demonstrated its ability to learn to compositionally disentangle images of scenes into constituent elements, reconstructing scenes under distribution shifts.
 However, reproducing scenes as text, it can reconstruct scenes containing unknown objects in OOD configurations, but it does so in terms of the objects -- and language -- it is trained with.
 If it does not know the name of asset \mbox{\texttt{chairs\_0055}}, it will not be able to use it.
-Even if the model produces the name of a new color or shape from outside of the training data, the graphics engine rendering the LLM output must have an understanding of it in order to apply it.
+Even if the model produces the name of a new color or shape from outside the training data, the graphics engine rendering the LLM output must have an understanding of it in order to apply it.

-In contrast, the generality of our approach, which doesn't incorporate special task-specific inductive biases, allows it to scale with the diversity of the training data or the expressivity of the code format.
+In contrast, the generality of our approach, which doesn't incorporate special task-specific inductive biases, allows it to scale with the diversity of the training data or the expressivity of the code format, beyond simple shapes.
 Future work may explore more-scalable training-data generators or integrate self-supervision techniques to enable learning from unlabeled images.
-While we employ a relatively straightforward object-centric code representation across experiments for simplicity, more-expressive scene representations should also be explored.
+In order to better focus our investigation on generalization across distributional shifts, we employ a relatively straightforward object-centric code representation, though more-expressive scene representations should also be explored.

 Our evaluation scenes feature only minor object occlusions and are relatively simple.
-While a generic next-token objective paired with MSE float supervision sufficed for these scenarios, addressing harder-to-disentangle scenes may require a trade-off between generality and inductive bias, to incorporate additional supervision.
+While a generic next-token-prediction objective paired with MSE float supervision sufficed for these scenarios, addressing harder-to-disentangle scenes may require a trade-off between generality and inductive bias to incorporate additional supervision such as differentiable rendering.